As an Amazon Associate and member of other affiliate programs, we may earn a referral fee from qualifying purchases.

-Angela has figured out how to balance being a business owner, super-mom, and big reader using audiobooks, which we’ll write another post about soon.
+Angela has figured out how to balance being a business owner, super-mom, and big reader using audiobooks.
 Melissa’s most common media is ebooks because she reads a lot after dark and loves having access to whatever she’s reading on the go using her Kindle app on the phone.
-Sometimes she’s bummed that grocery pick-up is so efficient now because she’s missing out on that reading and waiting time.

-Side note: Keep in mind that Melissa doesn’t have a Kindle and you don’t need one if you have a smartphone (Android or iPhone) or tablet (Android or iPad).
-She had a Paperwhite that she loved, but it took an accidental swim in the bathtub several months ago.
+Side note: Keep in mind you don’t even need a Kindle if you have a smartphone (Android or iPhone) or tablet (Android or iPad).
+Melissa had a Paperwhite that she loved, but it took an accidental swim in the bathtub several months ago.
 Whoops.
 She’ll eventually replace it because it was so nice to read on a device without any built-in distractions AND the newest Paperwhite is waterproof.